accel-brain/accel-brain-code/subdir/README.md

 ### Create and play "Monaural Beat"

-The interface of Monaural beat is same as the binaural beat.
+The interface of monaural beat is same as the binaural beat.

 ```python
 from AccelBrainBeat.brainbeat.monaural_beat import MonauralBeat